American Werewolf in London (1981)

 Fright Night (1985)

-Fright Night was a welcome change from the usual gore flicks, great actors and some great FX turn this simple vampire movie into an exciting show with a great climax.
+Fright Night was a welcome change from the usual gore flicks.
+Great actors and some great FX made this simple vampire movie into an exciting show with a great climax.

 Hellraiser (1987)

-Hellraiser is a very frightening movie that creates a mood of fear and lust in the world of the Cenobites where the pain is an aphrodisiac and suffering is eternal.
-Clive Barker's first directed movie is a major triumph in Horror and his evil creatures called Cenobites are very much the true stars of this film.
+Hellraiser is a very frightening movie that creates a mood of fear and lust in the world of the Cenobites, where pain is an aphrodisiac and suffering is eternal.
+Clive Barker's first directed movie is a major triumph in Horror, and his evil creatures, the Cenobites, are very much the true stars of this film.

 Howling (1981)